-Our study skills program will teach your child effective studying strategies including:
+Through our study skills program, your child will learn effective strategies including:

-- Strategic and academic planning for successfully setting and achieving short-term and long-term goals and projects.
+- Strategic planning for setting short-term and long term-goals.

-- Organizational abilities for organizing schoolwork, setting up a personal study area, setting personal expectations and making the most of an academic planner.
+- Better organization for tackling coursework, optimizing a personal study area, setting personal expectations and utilizing an academic planner.

 - How to identify teacher expectations and priorities.

-- Understanding college admissions requirements and how to tackle the college admission essay.
+- Getting to understand college admissions requirements, including the college admission essay.